belongtothenight/batch_executable/src/README.md

 Copy all files in "src" to directory where I can launch with single line of code in cmd.

-1. Display all files in folder.
+1. Set all parameters.
-2. Move all files.
+2. Display all files in folder.
-3. Export log.
+3. Move all files and export log.

-status: not started
+status: finished